Warren White (baseball)

-William Warren White (1844 – June 12, 1890) was an American Major League Baseball player who played mainly third base for six different teams in his six seasons of professional baseball, five of which were in the National Association and one season in the Union Association.
+William Warren White (c.
+1844 – June 12, 1890) was an American Major League Baseball player who played mainly third base for six different teams in his six seasons of professional baseball, five of which were in the National Association and one season in the Union Association.

 Early life

 Born in Milton, New York, he also played under the name William Warren.
 Before he played professional baseball, Warren served in the Civil War from 1861 to 1865 as part of the 14th Heavy Artillery Regiment New York.
 He joined the Union Army, and began working as a clerk for the Paymaster General in Washington, D.C.

 Career

 He was a player-manager for the Baltimore Canaries during the 1874 season, finishing in 8th place with a 9-38 record.
 The team would fold after the season, and Warren would never manage in the majors again.

 In 1884, White was elected and served as the Secretary of the Union Association, while also serving as the delegate from the Washington Nationals.
 He also played in four games for Washington, gathering just one hit in 18 at bats.
 After the season, he was re-elected as Secretary of the Association, but the league folded before the 1885 season.